How to Chalk Paint a Dresser for a Cheap Makeover

 Step 12: Enjoy your “new” furniture!

-Put your new chalk paint furniture in its place and admire your beautiful work!
+Now that your chalk paint dresser makeover is complete, put it in its place and admire your beautiful work!

 Chalk Paint Furniture Before and After:

 Not too shabby, eh?
-The best part is that you can do just about anything – a chalk paint dresser with a stained top, a solid color with no wax/secondary color, or even colored wax to deepen the hues in the depressed areas.
+The best part is that there are tons of great chalk paint dresser ideas out there – a white chalk paint dresser diy with a stained top, a solid color with no wax/secondary color, or even colored wax to deepen the hues in the depressed areas.
+You can try multiple coats of paint, or just one.
 The possibilities of chalk paint are endless!

 And they don’t stop at chalk paint dresser ideas – you could chalk paint your entire bedroom furniture suite to do a cheap and easy refresh on your room.